A Living Sacrifice

 “Lord, please let me present my body as a living sacrifice to you.”
 The image is usually something like this:

-Through the Law of Moses, God set up a system of worship for His chosen nation, Israel.
-It was based on the people offering sacrifices to God in the form of animals, crops, food, and drink.
-The people would express their gratitude, joy, and loyalty to God through the offerings at the Temple in Jerusalem.
+God set up a system of worship for His chosen nation, Israel, in the law of Moses.
+People offering sacrifices to God in the form of animals, crops, food, and drink.
+They expressed their gratitude, joy, and loyalty to God through the offerings at the Temple in Jerusalem.
 They would also sacrifice animals in their place to atone for their own sins.
 Here is where we get the picture of what Paul is referring to when he says we should be a living sacrifice.

-Once offered to God there was no returning the offering to the people.
+There was no returning the offering to the people once it was offered to God.
 Even when they were allowed to consume some of it, this was part of the offering, not a retaining of ownership.
 The cute little lamb was given over completely to God.
-Its life was given on the altar in service of God and His people.
-There is no going back for the lamb and it was not by choice for little lamby.

-Now we no longer have to bring sheep and wheat to a physical altar, but according to Paul, we do still have a clear requirement to make an offering to God.
-In place of things that we grow, raise or create we are now required to give our bodies up.
 We are the sacrifice.
 Our hearts, minds, and souls offered to Jesus in place of a sheaf of grain, a lamb or a pitcher of wine.
-He asks for every part of us laid out for Him.
-Unlike the lamb, this is a completely voluntary decision on our part.
+Jesus asks for every part of us laid out for Him.
+This is a completely voluntary decision on our part.
 It is an act of worship itself.

-Are we being poured out like a drink offering as Paul puts it on a number of occasions?
-Is our strength, talent, money and time flowing like wine from a pitcher from us to God’s purposes so that it mingles with the sacrifice and rises up to heaven as a pleasant aroma to God?
+Are we being poured out like a drink offering as Paul puts it?
+Is our strength, talent, money and time flowing like wine from a pitcher from us to God’s purposes?

 Is whatever we possess being offered completely to God for the feeding of His people?